 This is another important factor in designing a flexible office space.
 Convenience means employees will feel comfortable coming to work every day.

 To perfect a flexible workspace, you need:

 - The right tools.
-Nimbus Platform provides the tools you need to create a flexible workspace.
+FuseBase provides the tools you need to create a flexible workspace.
 Our platform offers everything you need to design a flexible workspace.
 You’ll have access to a mobile app, desktop application, and cloud storage.

 - The right processes.
-You can use Nimbus Platform to create a corporate wiki or a knowledge base to house your procedures and workflows.
+You can use FuseBase to create a corporate wiki or a knowledge base to house your procedures and workflows.

 - The right technology.
-Nimbus Platform uses technologies to ensure your workspace is secure and reliable.
+FuseBase uses technologies to ensure your workspace is secure and reliable.
 You can control access to workspaces and folders, and also password-protect documents for added security.

 If having a remote team is part of your flexible workspace strategy, you want to maximize their performance.
 Find out how you can improve your remote team alignment in this blog post.

 Many companies lose time and efficiencies because of ineffective meetings.
 In this blog post, learn 10 keys to better meetings using an effective meeting agenda.

 If you found this article helpful, please share it so others can benefit too.